foundry-vtt-community/wiki.js/development/api/document.md

 A Document's 'kind' can be obtained by checking the document's `documentName`.
 E.g. `"Actor"` for actors, `"Scene"` for scenes, `"Combatant"` for combatants, and so on.
 It is impossible to create a Document with an arbitrary `documentName`.

 Some documents have a `type` property in their Schema.
 These are also validated and thus it is impossible to create a Document with an arbitrary `type` property.
-As a system, you define the available types in your system.json; as a module, you can use [module sub-types](https://foundryvtt.com/article/module-sub-types/) to define new types.
+As a system, you define the available types in your template.json or system.json; as a module, you can use [module sub-types](https://foundryvtt.com/article/module-sub-types/) to define new types.

 **System-defined types**

+- ActiveEffect
 - Actor
 - Card
 - Cards
+- ChatMessage
+- Combat
+- Combatant
 - Item
 - JournalEntryPage